MegapolisPlayer/MuffleSpeech/README.md

 Welcome to the MuffleSpeech project.
 Originally developed as a prototype for a larger project, this project is basically a character changer.

+**Note:** Some antiviruses (most notably Windows Defender) flag this software as a trojan.
+For information: This program does not contact any IPs.

 # Usage
 This project works as follows: